At Barnardos Australia every supporter, client, carer and worker is important to us.

 Who does Barnardos Australia disclose your personal information to?

-- Third parties for marketing purposes: we may provide your contact details to charitable and other like-minded organisations, including third party service providers who facilitate the sharing of information between such types of charitable or like-minded organisations (including data collectives).
+We’ll never sell your personal information to anyone, or share it with other charities.
+This includes any third party service providers who facilitate the sharing of information between such types of charitable or like-minded organisations (including data collectives).

 - Contractors and service providers: who perform services on our behalf, such as mailing houses, printers, information technology services providers (including onshore cloud computing service providers), data matching and data washing service providers, database contractors and telemarketing agencies.